Gov. Newsom Announces New Smartphone App To Help Californians Trace COVID-19 Cases

-SACRAMENTO (AP/CBS13) – A new smartphone tool is being rolled out in California that will help alert people if they spent time near someone who tests positive for coronavirus, Gov. Gavin Newsom announced on Monday.
+SACRAMENTO (AP/CBS13) – Gov. Gavin Newsom has announced a new smartphone tool that will help alert Californians if they spent time near someone who tests positive for coronavirus.

-The tool doesn’t track people’s identities or locations but uses Bluetooth wireless signals to detect when two phones are within 6 feet (1.8 meters) of each other for at least 15 minutes, officials said.
-Newsom said it will be ready for use on Thursday.
+The tool – which has been used on a pilot basis on some state university campuses – doesn’t track people’s identities or locations but uses Bluetooth wireless signals to detect when two phones are within 6 feet (1.8 meters) of each other for at least 15 minutes, officials said.

-“The process is private, anonymous and secure, and is one of the many tools in the state’s data-driven approach to help reduce the spread,” Newsom, a Democrat, said in a statement.
+California’s 40 million residents can opt in to the system starting on Thursday.
+When someone who has activated the technology tests positive for the virus, that person will receive a verification code from state health officials that can be used to send an anonymous alert to other users who may have been exposed over the past 14 days.

+“The more people that participate in it, the more that opt in, the more effective this program can be,” Newsom told reporters.
+“We are hoping there will be enough to make this meaningful.”

 NEW: CA has partnered with @Google and @Apple to launch a #COVID19 exposure notification app, CA Notify.